ml-and-ds-papers-on-the-go/andre-ye.github.io/english/essay-notes/doing-nothing-is-something.md

 - American children's lives have changed for the worse.
   - The calendar of the average middle-class kid is getting filled to the brim. (para.
 4)
-- Evidence: parents need to *arrnage schedule times for unscheduled time.
+- Evidence: parents need to *arrange schedule times for unscheduled time.*
 - **Suggestion:** How about doing nothing?
   - It is pathetic to shove a kid's day full of activities.
 - Pyschological research suggesting 'doing nothing' is actually when humans do their best thinking. (para.
 6)